dvamsidhar2002/Gold-Price-Prediction-Web-App-Streamlit/README.md

 </ol>

-## In this way we can predict the price of gold, the prediction can be done more accurately if used neural networks and huge dataset and deep learning .
+###  In this way we can predict the price of gold.
+The prediction can be done more accurately if used neural networks and huge dataset and deep learning .